Go to Departments and Program Offerings

 Clinical experiences for the School of Nursing are provided in Birmingham-area hospitals and selected community health clinics and settings.
 All clinical facilities are accredited by the appropriate agencies.
 In addition, a wide variety of agencies are utilized for graduate student experiences including, but not limited to primary care facilities, schools of nursing, acute care facilities, and managed care organizations.

 The student must have completed and submitted all necessary documentation required by the University, the School of Nursing, and all clinical agencies before starting clinical courses.
 The following health data must be current:

-- Health Form: Prior to starting a clinical course, the undergraduate student must have a College of Health Sciences health form (updated yearly) on file.
-Graduate students must also have this form on file to register for classes.
+- Health Form: Prior to starting a clinical course, undergraduate students must have a College of Health Sciences health form (updated yearly) on file.

 - Basic Life Support (BLS) Certification: BLS is a requirement for all clinical nursing courses.
 The School of Nursing does not accept online courses.
 Certification must be updated every two years.
 This certification must be obtained through the American Heart Association.
 This certification must include one-rescuer and two-rescuer cardiopulmonary resuscitation (CPR) of adult, child, and infant.
 Evidence of a current card issued by the American Heart Association is required.